Nonadiabatic Holonomic Quantum Computation via Path Optimization: INTRODUCTION

-In this work, a NHQC scheme with path optimization to enhance the error robustness is proposed, where the noises can be greatly suppressed by picking a suitable path.
-The thread and core conclusions of this work are as follows: Firstly, we point out the feasibility of the scheme and illustrate its implementation in $\Lambda$-type three-level quantum systems.
-Secondly, proceeding from the unitive path-type that along the longitude and latitude line on Bloch sphere, we find through numerical simulations that different paths have different pulse areas, gate fidelity and noise robustness.
-Therefore, by picking a well-behaved path, the implemented gates have the exceptional performance, i.e., higher gate fidelity and stronger robustness.
-Finally, we verify the feasibility of the scheme in superconducting quantum circuit system.
+In this work, a NHQC scheme with path optimization to enhance the overall gate performance is proposed, where the noises can be greatly suppressed by picking a suitable path.
+Firstly, we propose the scheme and illustrate its implementation in $\Lambda$-type three-level quantum systems.
+Secondly, proceeding from the unitive path-type that along the longitude and latitude line on Bloch sphere, through numerical simulations, we find that different paths have different pulse areas, gate fidelity, and noise robustness.
+Therefore, by choosing a well-behaved path, the implemented gates can have excellent performance, i.e., higher gate fidelity and stronger gate robustness.
+Finally, we verify the feasibility of our scheme in a superconducting quantum circuit system.
 In addition, to suppress the collective dephasing noise, we adopt the decoherence-free subspace (DFS) \cite{DFS1, DFS2, DFS3} encoding, achieving arbitrary single-qubit gates and nontrivial two-qubit gates, with conventional two-body exchange interactions between qubits.
-Therefore, our scheme provides a clue to select an evolution path featuring outstanding gate performance, and is a promising endeavour to achieve high-fidelity and strong-robustness quantum gates in large-scale quantum computation.
+Therefore, our scheme provides a clue to select an evolution path featuring outstanding gate performance, and is a promising endeavor to achieve high-fidelity and strong-robustness quantum gates in large-scale quantum computation.

-\section{General method of geometric path design}
+\section{GENERAL METHOD OF GEOMETRIC PATH DESIGN}